asconix-old/user_agent_service/README.md

-# User Agent Service
+# User Agent Service (Elixir & Phoenix)

-This microservice delivers random HTTP User-Agent strings considering filter parameters e.g. for crawler agents, desktop browsers, mobile clients etc.
+This microservice returns random HTTP User-Agent strings considering filter parameters (e.g. crawler agents, desktop browsers, mobile clients etc.).
+The intention of this application is to point out how to use the Phoenix framework properly for such purposes.
+At the end of this short tutorial the service will be running on a Heroku node.

 # Installation on Heroku

 Heroku provides a way to run an Elixir & Phoenix application by using a 3rd party Heroku buildpack.
 The deployment is pretty painless when you follow the instructions described in this tutorial.

-Note: I'm using [HashNuke's Heroku buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir).
-Due to the fact that Elixir 1.0.0-rc2 has been released 2 days ago (31st August 2014) and this buildpack doesn't support it officially yet, I created a fork of it that provides the prebuilt Elixir branch (master branch).
-You find the forked repository at [https://github.com/asconix/heroku-buildpack-elixir](https://github.com/asconix/heroku-buildpack-elixir).
+Note: Elixir 1.0.0-rc2 has been released today (2nd September 2014) which is a very important step for Elixir as a language and ecosystem thus the API remains stable.
+We will use the most current Elixir version (master branch) for this setup.
+To get Elixir deployed on a Heroku node I'm using [HashNuke's Heroku buildpack for Elixir](http://www.github.com/HashNuke/heroku-buildpack-elixir).
+This buildpack doesn't support Elixir 1.0.0-rc2 yet, thus you find a fork of it at [https://github.com/asconix/heroku-buildpack-elixir](https://github.com/asconix/heroku-buildpack-elixir).
 I suppose that the original buildpack will support the current Elixir version within the next few days so that you can switch back to HashNuke's buildpack.

 # Phoenix web application

 Due to the fact that this is a tutorial about deploying a web application on Heroku such a web application is needed.
-For this tutorial I use exemplary the User Agent Service which provides a JSON API and is built on top of Elixir & Phoenix ([www.github.com/asconix/user_agent_service](http://www.github.com/asconix/user_agent_service)).
+For this tutorial I use exemplary a microservice that returns a random HTTP User-Agent string on every request as JSON.
 The web application is PostgreSQL backed.
 A separate chapter describes how to set up the database, fill it with initial data etc.

-First of all clone the public Git repository of the User Agent Service web application:
+First of all clone its public Git repository:

     $~ cd ~/projects
     $~ git clone git@github.com:asconix/user_agent_service.git

 # Creation of a Heroku app

 For a project that will be hosted on Heroku you need to create an appropriate Heroku application.
-To create a new Heroku app `user-agent-service` launch the following command within the application directory:
+To create a new Heroku app `user-agent-service` launch the following command within the application directory.
+At this point we use a fork of [HashNuke's Heroku buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir):

     $~ cd ~/projects/user_agent_service
     $~ heroku apps:create user-agent-service --buildpack "https://github.com/asconix/heroku-buildpack-elixir"